What does the course involve?

 The Diploma programme is currently in the final stages of BACP Accreditation.

-Application Deadline: June 30th 2024 – Interviews and places on the programme are offered on a first come first served basis, therefore we encourage applicants to apply early.
+Application Deadline Extended: 28th February 2025 – Interviews and places on the programme are offered on a first come first served basis, therefore we encourage applicants to apply early.
 Late applications may be considered if places are available.

 Further Information